Haslar: Royal Naval Cemetery

 It was primarily to serve the hospital that the Haslar Royal Naval Cemetery was laid out.
 It contains (June 2014) Commonwealth war graves of 772 naval personnel of World War I (two of whom are unidentified), and 611 of World War II (36 unidentified), besides ten foreign sailors, and nine non-World War service burials.
-There is a mass grave of 42 officers and men of the submarine HMS L55, recovered from the Baltic Sea and repatriated in 1927, their names on a screen wall memorial.
+There is a mass grave of 42 officers and men of the submarine HMS L55, recovered from the Baltic Sea and repatriated in 1928, their names on a screen wall memorial.
 Singer Chick Henderson, killed in a German flying bomb attack in Southsea, Hampshire in 1944, is buried here under rank and real name of Sub-Lieutenant Henderson Rowntree.
-Also now buried here are 26 Turkish sailors of two ships of the Ottoman Navy, Mirat-ı Zafer and Sirag-i Bahri Birik, anchored off the Hardway near Gosport in 1850-51, during which time some of the members of the crew contracted cholera and were admitted to Haslar Hospital for treatment, where most of them died.
+Also now buried here are 26 Turkish sailors of two ships of the Ottoman Navy, Mirat-ı Zafer and Sirag-i Bahri Birik, anchored off the Hardway near Gosport in 1850–51, during which time some of the members of the crew contracted cholera and were admitted to Haslar Hospital for treatment, where most of them died.
 In addition, some other sailors died because of training accidents.
 They were buried in the grounds of Haslar but at the turn of the 20th century the bodies were exhumed and transferred to the Royal Naval Cemetery here.

 Haslar Barracks

-In 1802 an infantry barracks was built on a triangular site, on the promontory south of the Hospital, which was known as Camp Field (having served as an Army encampment in the latter part of the 18th century).
+In 1802 an infantry barracks was built on a triangular site, on the promontory south of the hospital, which was known as Camp Field (having served as an Army encampment in the latter part of the 18th century).
 In 1864, as part of the army's medical reforms following the Crimean War, Haslar Barracks was converted to serve as a garrison hospital (the New Barracks having by then opened in nearby Gosport); it became known as Haslar Military Hospital.
 Thirty years later, the site reverted to barrack use: from 1892 until 1939 it was occupied by the Royal Engineers, during the Second World War an Anti-aircraft Brigade occupied the site, then the Royal Army Ordnance Corps did so in the early 1950s.
 Thereafter, the site was handed over to the Home Office and became a prison, serving latterly as Haslar Immigration Removal Centre.
 The Centre closed down in 2017.
 Through all the various uses of the site, the original buildings had remained in use and their layout intact; in 2017 it was designated a Conservation Area by Gosport Borough Council.
+In 2022 it was announced that Haslar Immigration Removal Centre would reopen, and in 2024 work was underway to enable this to take place.